brettfazio/OpenSesame/artifacts/architecture.md

 # Interoperability

+The only data sharing that will be taking place will be between the local application and the Firebase backend.
+It will be accomplished via the Firebase API.

 # Internationalization/Localization

 Internationalization/localization would have to be handled on the back end to set a different location boundary perimeter and the presence of work orders and/or where the work orders would go to.
 Multiple language options for future development is feasible.